sparcopen/Open-Action-Kit/README.md

 **Does the prospect of organizing something for OA Week fill you with deep seated terror of even low lying anxiety?**

 Never fear, we're compiling a bunch of resources and tooks to help everyone, from novices to veterans!
-We're here to help you get inspired, connect with each other, make a plan, run a successful action, and tell the story of your success.
+We're here to help you **get inspired, connect with each other, make a plan, run a successful action, and tell the story of your success**.
 Sound good, we thought so too.

 **The toolkit will include monthly communications and resources that address the following themes:**